 Stewart goes on to say “I asked our City Attorney if there was anything Raleigh could do to regulate this and ensure our community has fair access to our housing market.
 Not surprisingly, our authority is incredibly limited.”
 You can read this here: Raleigh leader wants investor home data.

 Raleigh’s City Council has championed Accessory Dwelling Units (ADUs) or “Granny Flats” as one tool that can be used to provide more housing for Raleigh.
 Specifically more affordable housing.
 The Planning Commission listened to what the council was telling the community to justify approval of ADUs and included in their recommendation a ban on using ADUs for short-term rentals like Airbnb to ensure the units become part of Raleigh’s permanent housing supply available for Raleigh residents to rent as a home and hopefully as an affordable home.
-In July of 2020 when the Planning Commission proposal was presented to City Council, the first action Stewart took before the council approved the proposal was to strip out this ban.
+In July of 2020 when the Planning Commission proposal was presented to City Council, the first action Stewart took, backed up by Melton, before the council approved the proposal was to strip out this ban.
 So, when Stewart and this council had full authority to protect Raleigh’s housing supply, they intentionally made the choice not to do so.

 In January of 2021 the Planning Commission’s proposal for a Short-Term Rental ordinance came before the City Council.
 Once again, it included a regulation intended to protect Raleigh’s housing stock.
 The regulation limited the number of days per year a whole house could be available for short-term rentals to 120 days.
 This was included to ensure that any short-term rental unit would be someone’s primary residence while still being available to rent short-term when not being used by the primary occupants.
-Just as with ADUs, the first action taken by Stewart and supported by everyone else on council except David Cox, was to strip out this regulation.
+Just as with ADUs, the first action taken by Stewart and Melton and supported by everyone else on council except David Cox, was to strip out this regulation.
 Thus allowing whole homes to be taken out of Raleigh’s housing supply and be turned into full-time commercial investment properties.

 We are NOT suggesting that people cannot be allowed to buy homes or build ADUs to use as income-producing investments.
 What we are saying, and what the Planning Commission recommended, is that those properties should be used as long-term rentals for Raleigh residents.
 A city council that was truly concerned about Raleigh’s housing crisis, especially as it relates to affordable housing, would do more than just pay lip-service to the issue with virtue-signaling speeches from the council table.
 But, this council actively works to exacerbate the problem when they do have opportunities to make a difference.